CapsAdmin/NattLua/README.md

         [any] = any
     }
 }

+-- extend the type
+type MyTable.bar = number
 ```

 # Unions

-A Union is a type separated by `|` I feel these tend to show up in uncertain conditions.
+A Union is a type separated by `|` These tend to show up in uncertain conditions.

 For example this case: